cippo1987/Hybrid-perovskites/README.md

 Fork
 ------------

-This fork has been generated from the original data available at: https://github.com/WMD-Bath/Hybrid-perovskites In the original files the coordinates of the "A" site cation were split between the periodic boundaries.
-In order to have a simpler visualization of the data, in this fork, all the coordinates have been shifted.
+This fork has been generated from the original data available at: https://github.com/WMD-Bath/Hybrid-perovskites In the original repository the coordinates of the "A" site cation were split between the periodic boundaries.
+In this fork all the coordinates has been shifted in order to have a simpler visualization of the data.
 The shift has been made in order to have a particular point of the 'A' cation in the center of the cell.
 The chosen points are the following:

 - MA 		= middle point of C-N bond
 - CH(NH2)2 	= C atom
 - NH4 		= N atom